-Named Washington D.C.’s Advertising “Lawyer of the Year” by Best Lawyers® in 2014, Lew’s practice is focused on consumer protection, advertising and consumer product safety law.
+Named Washington D.C.’s Advertising “Lawyer of the Year” by Best Lawyers® in 2014 and 2018, Lew’s practice is focused on consumer protection, advertising and consumer product safety law.
 Lew represents clients before federal and state law enforcement agencies and self-regulatory bodies, such as the National Advertising Division (NAD) of the Council of Better Business Bureaus.

 Lew’s extensive experience is marked by his representation of numerous clients in high-profile investigations by the Federal Trade Commission (FTC), including enforcement actions involving the substantiation of advertising claims, compliance with trade regulation rules, and a broad spectrum of marketing practices.
 He also represents clients across all product categories in many state attorney general proceedings.